 Think of it as less of an “either/or” with relationship marketing and more of an “in addition to”.

 A follow-up email or phone call is fine, but don’t be afraid to think outside the box here!
-There are solutions to help you automate follow-up that delivers cards and gifts to your prospects and clients in the mail.
+There are solutions to help you automate follow-up that deliver cards and gifts to your prospects and clients in the mail.

 Have you ever received a great follow-up after a purchase?